What is a registered design?

 We would generally advise to apply for a Community Registered Design, which covers you in over 30 European countries, as this only costs approximately 350EUROS and is therefore more cost effective.

-It is fairly straight forward to apply for a registered design, but should you need someone to apply on your behalf or assist with the application there will be additional costs.
+It is fairly straight forward to apply for registered designs, but should you need someone to apply on your behalf or assist with the application there will be additional costs.

 How do I apply for a registered design?